ceceliacreates/project-folio/README.md

 # project-folio

-Vue, Vuetify, Vue Router, Vuex, Fetch API, Express
+Vue, Vuetify, Vue Router, Vuex, Google Firebase (Authentication and Firestore)

+In the process of moving away from the placeholder Express API to Firestore.

 Based off the Tutorial by Jennifer Bland here: https://github.com/ratracegrad/meal-prep